FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Lovaine, Lovayne, Loverne, Loving, Luving, Lovings, Luvayn, Luvayne, Loveyn, Loveyne, Lovaigne, Louverne, Lavainge, Lavayne, Louvaine, Louvayne and many more.

-More information is included under the topic Early Loving Notables in all our PDF Extended History products.
+More information is included under the topic Early Loving Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Loving Settlers in the United States in the 19th Century
+Loving Settlers in United States in the 19th Century

 The Loving Family Crest was acquired from the Houseofnames.com archives.
 The Loving Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.